roxanahefferon/M4-CI-Fab/README.md

 <h1>Milestone 4 – FAB, by Tiny - CI - Full Stack Frameworks with Django.</h1>
-Project Idea: Build an ecommerce website to sell/hire party dresses and accessories.
+Project Idea: Build an ecommerce website to sell party dresses and accessories.
 This project is focused on both front and back end development skills.
 I decided to go ahead with this idea based on a project that my sister has had for years.
 Fab, by Tiny is a fictitious online party dress, shoes and accessories store.
-The store has its own collection for sale but also gives the possibility to hire.
 <h2>UX</h2>
 This website is for people who are looking for designer dresses and accessories at an affordable price.
 <h3>User Stories</h3>